The Berry Amendment

 Recent DFARS Changes

-- On June 29, 2012 DoD published in the Federal Register an interim rule to mplement sections 368 and 821 of the NDAA for FY 2012 (Pub.
-L. 112-81).
+- On June 29, 2012, DoD published an interim rule in the Federal Register to implement sections 368 and 821 of the NDAA for FY2012 (Public Law 112-81).
 Section 368 requires that contracts for tents or other temporary structures awarded by or on behalf of DoD shall provide best value to the Government.
 Section 821 modifies 10 U.S.C.
-2533a (the “Berry Amendment”) to extend the restriction requiring acquisition of domestic tents to include the structural components of tents, applicable to acquisitions that exceed the simplified acquisition threshold.
+2533a (the "Berry Amendment") to extend the restriction requiring acquisition of domestic tents to include structural components of tents, applicable to acquisitions that exceed the simplified acquisition threashold.

 - On August 30, 2010, the Department of Defense (DoD) published in the Federal Register a final rule amending the Federal Acquisition Regulation (FAR) to implement section 807 of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005.
 Section 807 requires an adjustment every five (5) years of acquisition-related thresholds for inflation using the Consumer Price Index.
 The simplified acquisition threshold (SAT), at FAR 2.101, is raised from $100,000 to $150,000.
 The effective date for these rule changes is October 1, 2010.